gscrow/dressipi-com/solutions/overview.markdown

 sections:
 - title:
   handle: overview
-  subtitle: With always-on customers, retailers need to better understand their preferences, anticipate demand faster and personalise all touch points to stay ahead. </br> The ability to ingest, cleanse, and augment huge quantities of data from multiple sources is at the very heart of the Dressipi Revenue Optimisation Platform
+  overview-subtitle: With always-on customers, retailers need to better understand their preferences, anticipate demand faster and personalise all touch points to stay ahead. </br> The ability to ingest, cleanse, and augment huge quantities of data from multiple sources is at the very heart of the Dressipi Revenue Optimisation Platform
   subsections:
   - title: Personalised Recommendations
     image: